KevenJAntenor/Quebec-Centralized-Medical-Record-System/backend/README.md

 The only paths that are accessable in the backend are the documentation [swagger-ui](http://localhost:8080/swagger-ui/index.html), and the test coverage report [jacoco](http://localhost:8080/jacoco/index.html).

+While the backend is running, you can now run the frontend. [frontend README](../frontend/README.md)

 to run the tests only:
 ```sh